Bertrand Ndongo

-Bertrand Ndongo (born c.
-1990) is a Cameroonian activist for the Spanish political party Vox.
+Yves Bertrand Ndongo (born 1989 or 1990) is a Cameroonian-born activist for the Spanish political party Vox.
 He has been nicknamed in the media and in self-reference as "El Negro de Vox" (Vox's Black Guy).
 Since 2019, he has been a consultant to Rocío Monasterio, the party's leader in the Community of Madrid.
+Ndongo has been banned from Twitter several times for offensive content.

 Biography

 Ndongo's father was an educated and well-off man who worked for UNICEF.
 When his mother left the family due to her husband's infidelity, he was raised by relatives and at times by church institutions.
 While in neighbouring Gabon, he began a relationship with a Spanish missionary.
 Aged 20 in 2010, he moved to Spain with his pregnant partner and became a cleaner in Alcorcón, Community of Madrid, eventually rising to management.
 As of 2019, he is a father of three.

 Ndongo joined Vox because he considered them to have forthright views that reflected his values.
 He supports limiting migration to Spain and closing down illegal immigration due to the risks at sea, modern slavery in Libya and the dangerous lives that undocumented people end up in on arrival in Spain.

+In early 2019, Ndongo gained attention for appearing on the Espejo Público programme on Antena 3 in which he denied the existence of racism in Spain; he said it was ironic that his opponent Elisa Beni, a white woman, was saying the opposite.
+He believes that the Spanish Socialist Workers' Party and Podemos exaggerate racism to obtain black people's votes.
+He supports migrant hawkers being regularised and becoming taxpayers, rather than living off charity.

 In December 2019, Ndongo, who had built up a following on YouTube, became a consultant to Rocío Monasterio, Vox's leader in the Community of Madrid.
 In the same month, he criticised King Felipe VI for lacking "balls" for having made a Christmas speech in which he called for Spain not to fall into the "extremes of the past"; this reaction differed greatly from Vox's official reaction.